mjuarezm/entrystats/README.md

 All
 ---

-You can collect and then run the analyses by doing: `make all`
+You can collect and then run the analyses in one single command: `make all`